 The season of pumpkins is here.
 I have begun the process of pulling out pumpkin resources for my students, but I am waiting a while before I pull out the Halloween resources.
 Read on for some of our favorite pumpkin books and a math freebie!

 There are so many great pumpkin books out these days.
-Here are some of my favorites.
+Here are some of our favorites.